How can we help?

 1. Select Code Generator or Hardware Token.

-2. Choose Add New Device or Set Up Code Generator.
+2. Select Add New Device or Set Up Code Generator.

 2. Enter the serial number in the designated field.